slbailey/Retrovue/docs/contracts/SourceListTypesContract.md

 ## Purpose

 Define the behavioral contract for listing available source types from the importer registry.
-This contract ensures consistent enumeration of source types derived from discovered importer implementations.
+This contract ensures consistent enumeration of source types derived from discovered importer implementations that comply with the ImporterInterface runtime contract.

 ---